 Creating a palette is a foundational step in the design process, enabling designers to establish a clear visual direction.
 It often starts with a single source of inspiration, such as an art piece, a landscape, or a fabric pattern, from which colors are drawn and expanded upon.
-Once a palette is established, it dictates choices in everything from wall paint to furnishings, textiles, and decorative items, ensuring harmony and balance throughout the space.
+Once a palette is established, it dictates choices in everything from wall paint to furnishings, Textiles, and decorative items, ensuring harmony and balance throughout the space.

 A well-chosen palette can transform a room from ordinary to extraordinary, affecting not only the look of a space but also how it feels to be in it.
 Colors can convey warmth, serenity, vibrancy, or elegance, making the selection of a palette an integral part of conveying the desired atmosphere in a room.